Particular/docs.particular.net/nservicebus/messaging/transactions.md

 The following options for transaction scopes used during message processing can be configured.

-NOTE: Starting from version 6 isolation level and timeout for transaction scopes are also configured at the transport level.
+NOTE: In Versions 6 and above isolation level and timeout for transaction scopes are also configured at the transport level.

 ### Isolation level

 NServiceBus will by default use the `ReadCommitted` [isolation level](https://msdn.microsoft.com/en-us/library/system.transactions.isolationlevel).

-NOTE: Version 3 and below used the default isolation level of .Net which is `Serializable`.
+NOTE: Versions 3 and below used the default isolation level of .Net which is `Serializable`.

 Change the isolation level using